im-coder-lg/im-coder-lg.github.io/.github/PULL_REQUEST_TEMPLATE.md

-# Pull Request for Type on Strap
+# Pull Request for LG's blog
+Thanks for opening a PR here.
+Be sure to read the contributing guidelines to see how to contribute here!
 ## Description

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.